junpei-kariyazono/gpu-voxel-tracer/README.md

 ```

 ## Usage
-For detailed usage and visualization, please refer to the Jupyter Notebook.
+For detailed usage and visualization, please refer to the [Jupyter Notebook](/tutorial.ipynb).
-### 1. Initialize tracer
 First, import the library and initialize the Tracer with your 3D space boundaries and voxel resolution.

 ```python